 Don’t forget to take in the views of the city while you’re here, you can’t really miss them!

-The hill provide 360 degree views of Amman and beyond.
-I loved listening to the Adhan, Islamic call to prayer, it sent such positive energy in the air along with a gorgeous sunset.
+The hill provides 360-degree views of Amman and beyond.
+I loved listening to the Adhan, the Islamic call to prayer, it sent such positive energy into the air along with a gorgeous sunset.
 The best way to end the day.

 The best way to reach the citadel is to grab a taxi from the bottom of the Roman Forum, it should cost no more than 1-2JOD.